JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 Each set of tests is run for all primary beam types, for a total of 18 tests.
 The different beam models have different expected values depending on whether they include leakage terms or not.
+Note this test actually doesn't test with Stokes QUV, but it's used in an integration test in ``test_calculate_visibilities.c`` with full polarisation.

 test_kern_calc_autos.c
 ************************************